jimkang/scale-to-fit/README.md

 ![example problem multiplication](meta/example-problem-multiplication.jpg)

-This is a graph of the results:
+This is a graph of the result of the transformation applied to the content points:

 ![example problem result graphed](meta/example-problem-result-graphed.jpg)